Fraser Basin Council

 Extreme heat mapping is a new practice to B.C. and there are currently no set standards or guidelines for undertaking extreme heat hazard, risk and adaptation mapping.

-From July 2023 to March 2024, the project “Developing Best Practices and Guidance for Extreme Heat Hazard, Risk and Adaptation Mapping” will create opportunities for peer learning and collaboration on these issues and establish best practices relevant to First Nations, Treaty Nations, local governments, and public sector organizations in B.C.
+In 2023-2024 the project created opportunities for peer learning and collaboration on understanding extreme heat impacts and establish best practices relevant to First Nations, Treaty Nations, local governments, and public sector organizations in B.C.

 • Develop a publicly accessible and user-friendly guide on best practices and methodology for extreme heat hazard, risk and adaptation mapping.